Published 05:30 AEST · Before US Open · Thursday, 9 July 2026Pipeline 05:30 AESTVol. I No. 65

 This color convention is permanent and will not change in future versions.

-Pillar 2: Compute Pressure Index (CPI)
+Pillar 2: Grid Pressure Index (GPI)

-Provider Incident Rate15%48-hour severity-weighted incident count.
+Provider Incident Rate15%Severity-weighted incident count, spike-from-baseline.
 Severity: critical ×4, major ×3, minor ×1, maintenance ×0.5

-2.2 Normalisation
+2.2 Normalisation (z-score)

 2.3 Composite

-CPI = Σ (normalised_sub_indicator × weight)
+GPI = Σ (normalised_factor × weight)

 Weighted sum, rounded to two decimal places, clamped to [0, 100].